 Outside of meetings, students spend approximately 2-6 hours per week working on their speeches.
 Student should also seek opportunities to serve within the club and also outside service opportunities.

 Kick-off party (Sept.
-14) and first meeting (Sept.
-20) is in Sept.
-2024.
+6, 2025) and first meeting (Sept.
+12, 2025).
 Dates are tentative.

-2 “Dads' Nights” during the school year.
+1 or 2 “Dads' Nights” during the school year.
 Dads are expected to attend these evening sessions to critique student speeches.
 These are community-building events with a family potluck dinner.

 Two speeches minimum.
 One speech must either be an interpretive or platform speech.